SylviaOne/Repo-hub/README.md

-## I considered building the patio by myself.
-But I didn't have the stones.
+## “Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”